 BANT SaaS sales methodology

-Sometimes a customer will have a need for what you are selling and need it quickly but they don’t have the budget or authority to make the decision.
+Sometimes a customer will need what you are selling and need it quickly but they don’t have the budget or authority to make the decision.
 It’s the AE’s job to understand if and how other people can be invited into the conversation to ensure that the sale can proceed to the next stage.